 Homeopathy

 Homeopathy is the second-most used healing method in the world.
 It is based on the principle of "like cures like."
-Homeopathy's safe, non-toxic, over-the-counter, F.D.A. regulated remedies stimulate the immune system to follow its natural direction to heal itself from recognized traumas.
-It gently treats the mind and body to optimize one's health.
+Homeopathy's safe, non-toxic, over-the-counter, F.D.A. regulated remedies stimulate the immune system to follow its natural direction to heal itself from recognized trauma, and gently treat the mind and body to optimize one's health.

-Homeopathic assessments are by request and consists of an initial ninety minute session, which includes determining a "constitutional remedy" that represents your present state of health (mental, emotional, and physical); homeopathic education and information regarding remedies for acute problems; and follow-up phone updates.
-A forty-five minute follow-up appointment usually in 4-6 weeks will determine the effectiveness and any adjustments regarding the treatment (further appoinments if needed are usually for thirty minutes).
+Homeopathic assessments are by request and consist of an initial ninety-minute session, determining a "constitutional remedy" that represents your present state of health (mental, emotional, and physical); homeopathic education and information regarding remedies for acute problems; and phone updates.
+A forty-five minute follow-up appointment, usually in 4-6 weeks, will determine the effectiveness and any adjustments regarding the treatment (further appointments if needed are usually for thirty minutes).
 The above process can be integrated within regular psychotherapy sessions.

 Homeopathy is a system of healing developed by the German physician Samuel Hahnemann in the 19th century.
 It uses remedies made primarily from natural substances which have been clinically proven to match problematic symptoms.
 The FDA approved remedies are diluted many times leaving only its molecular structure imprinted on the water it was dissolved in.
 It is this imprint that stimulates the immune system to heal itself.